ibm-functions/composer/docs/COMBINATORS.md

 `composer.retain(body)` runs _body_ on the input parameter object producing an object with two fields `params` and `result` such that `params` is the input parameter object of the composition and `result` is the output parameter object of _body_.

 If _body_ fails, the output of the `retain` combinator is only the error object (i.e., the input parameter object is not preserved).
 In constrast, the `retain_catch` combinator always outputs `{ params, result }`, even if `result` is an error result.

+## Async

+`composer.async(body)` runs the _body_ composition asynchronously.
+It spawns _body_ but does not wait for it to execute.
+It immediately returns a dictionary with a single field named `activationId` identifying the invocation of _body_.